When should agents recommend a home inspection?

 4 Key Benefits Of A Property Condition Report

-Three case studies where buyers did not get a home inspection
+Three case studies when buyers did not get a home inspection

 The Invaluable Benefits of an Independent Home Inspection